akdu12/Guard_project/readme.md

 # GUARD  <br />

-Guard is an IoT security system that detects abnormalities in IoT devices. <br />
+Guard is an IoT security system that detects abnormalities in smart-home IoT devices. <br />

 ## Aim:<br />

-Detect abnormalities in IoT devices and inform smart-home owner of these abnormalities.<br />
+Detect abnormalities in IoT devices and inform smart-home owner of these abnormalities through a mobile application.<br />

 ## Technologies used: <br />